How do I use the Survey template in my message?

 AWeber provides a number of different templates for you to use.
 These templates provide you with the ability to customize your message design.
 Some templates are made to mimic a specific kind of email that you can send.
+In this article, we will review how to use the Survey Template.

 Using the Survey template you can ask your subscribers simple questions, learn how your emails make them feel, and gain understanding of how likely they are to recommend you to their friends and colleagues.